kevin-allen/relectro/README.md

 If you just want to use the functions and objects of relectro, go in the terminal and run the following
-* R CMD build relecto
+* R CMD build relectro
 * R CMD INSTALL relectro